 7) Book Covers

-Ok… here are some of my covers:
+Ok… Here are some of my draft covers:

-I spent time constructing these… they’re complex and they have some depth.
+I spent time constructing these.
+They’re complex and they have some depth.
 I think they’re more intriguing.
-When i was a kid I used to spend hours looking at book covers just to see what i could see and to some extent i still do.
+When I was a kid I used to spend hours looking at book covers just to see what I could see and to some extent I still do.
 I judge being able to do this as the sign of a good cover.
 You can’t do that with Twilight.
 With these you can.

 SM 0-7 JPC

-And lets not forget there is a huge battle at the end of Dark Legend… And before i wrote it i stood on both sides of the battle field analysing, evaluating, calculating and making notes concerning movements and how the battle progressed.
-Everything that happens in that battle is more or less realistic and it absolutely could happen like that… right down to all the explosions, fires and the rather deadly twist i placed in there.
-If there were ever a real battle in that place it could potentially happen like i describe.
+And lets not forget there is a huge battle at the end of Dark Legend… And before I wrote it I stood on both sides of the battle field analysing, evaluating, calculating and making notes concerning movements and how the battle progressed.
+Everything that happens in that battle is more or less realistic and it absolutely could happen like that, right down to all the explosions, fires and the rather deadly twist I placed in there.
+If there were ever a real battle in that place it could potentially happen like I describe.

-As for Meyer… she has stated she knows nothing about Vampires… ???
-Wha???
+As for Meyer… She has stated she knows nothing about vampires… Wha???
 No wonder they bloody sparkle.
-I mean… when have you ever seen a vampire sparkle?
+I mean… When have you ever seen a vampire sparkle?
 They don’t.
-Vampire law states that Vampires are evil, bloodthirsty killers with fangs and who burn in sunlight… not fucking sparkle.
+Vampire law states that vampires are evil, bloodthirsty killers with fangs and who burn in sunlight… Not fucking sparkle.
 You want real vampires?
-Go read Dracula or Interview with a Vampire or watch Underworld or Being Human for Christs sake.
-Even True Blood (which i’ll admit isn’t my kind of thing) has better vampires.
-The point to writing anything, as i have stated before is RESEARCH!!!
+Go read Dracula or Interview with a Vampire or watch Underworld or Being Human for Christ’s sake.
+Even True Blood (which I’ll admit isn’t my kind of thing) has better vampires.
+The point to writing anything, as I have stated before is RESEARCH!!!

 SM 0-8 JPC

 So the final score is 0-8 to me.
-Wow… i never expected i was that good.
+Wow… I never expected I was that good.
 Kind of gives me a warm feeling inside.
 But there is no point in gloating really.
-The true challenge comes with the people and not from me just claiming to better.
-If my books turn out to be more popular than Twilight then and only then will i be able to gloat.
-At least we know though, even if my stuff is less popular, that i have the better grasp of how to actually write.
+The true challenge comes with from people and not from me just claiming to better.
+If my books turn out to be more popular than Twilight then and only then will I be able to gloat.
+At least we know though, even if my stuff is less popular, that I have the better grasp of how to actually write.
 And there really is no point in bitching about how bad Twilight is.
 It’ll all be just a thing that happened in a few years time.
 Even the obsessiveness of the fans may never even make it into the history books…